 Stay at Flannagan Lodge for Release Weekend

-Flannagan Lodge is a private 3BR guest suite in Haysi, VA - roughly 5 miles from the dam, 9 from the Bartlick put-in, and 17 from the Breaks overlooks.
-Off-street parking for trucks and trailers, a private entrance for early launches and late take-outs, fast Wi-Fi for gauge checks, and a hospitality station for the 5 a.m. coffee that release weekends demand.
+Flannagan Lodge is a private 2BR guest suite in Haysi, VA - approximately 5 miles from the dam, 9 from Bartlick Bridge, and 17 from the Breaks overlooks.
+Off-street parking for trucks and trailers, a private entrance for early launches and late take-outs, fast Wi-Fi for gauge checks, and a hospitality station for the pre-dawn coffee that release weekends demand.
+Still comparing rooms for release weekend?
+Read our guide to hotels near Breaks Interstate Park.